farhat-lab/who-analysis/README.md

 1. <code>pca_explained_var.npy</code>: Array of explained variances of the first 50 principal components.
 2. <code>pca_explained_var_ratio.npy</code>: Array of explained variance ratios (array sums to 1) of the first 50 principal components (PCs).
-3.<code>eigenvec_50PC.csv</code>: First 50 eigenvectors of the PCA run on 6,190 single nucleotide variant sites.
+3. <code>eigenvec_50PC.csv</code>: First 50 eigenvectors of the PCA run on 6,190 single nucleotide variant sites.
 4. <code>minor_allele_counts.pkl.gz</code>: 52,567 (isolates) × 6,938 (positions) matrix of minor allele counts (binary encoding) across the full genome.
 Note that uncompressed, this file is almost 3 GB, so ensure that you have enough RAM to read it in.
 5. <code>mixed_site_counts.xlsx</code>: SNVs for PCA with the proportion of isolates containing an unfixed variant (25% < AF ≤ 75%).
 Used for filtering out sites at which more than 1% of isolates have an unfixed variant.
 6. <code>Vargas_PNAS_2023_homoplasy.xlsx</code>: List of 1,525 homoplasic sites in MTBC.
 Dataset S1 from <a href="https://www.pnas.org/doi/10.1073/pnas.2301394120" target="_blank">Vargas <i>et al., PNAS</i>, 2023</a>.
-7. Figures for the manuscript showing different isolates in principal coordinate space, colored by lineage.

 # Running the Analysis